Flight Operations at Selfridge Air National Guard Base

-Airman 1st Class Randall Caughell, a crew chief with the 127th Aircraft Maintenance Squadron, Selfridge Air National Guard Base, Michigan, marshals in an A-10 Thunderbolt II aircraft from flight operations Dec.
+Airman 1st Class Randall Coughell, crew chief with the 127th Aircraft Maintenance Squadron, plugs into the interphone system of the A-10 Thunderbolt II aircraft to communicate with a pilot from the 107th Fighter Squadron during a flight recovery at Selfridge Air National Guard Base, Michigan, Dec.
 28, 2022.
-Airmen of the 127th AMXS are tasked to perform detailed post-flight checks upon recovery to make sure this complex jet remains air ready.
+Pilots and crew chiefs use the interphone system of the aircraft to talk with one another during post-flight checks.
 (U.S. Air National Guard photo by David Kujawa)

 |Date Taken: